rjadams82/park-pod/README.md

 ];
 ```

-Additional settings are stored in the database and configurable from Admin > Settings:
+All other settings are stored in the database and configurable from Admin > Settings:

 | Setting | Description |
 |---------|-------------|